Jxl-s/Jxl-s/README.md

 ### Currently working on
 - [**`3D eCommerce`**](https://github.com/Jxl-s/3d-ecommerce): An in-progress eCommerce system, which will feature a 3D product viewer (hopefully)
+- [**`Vanier Robotics 2024 Home Page`**](https://github.com/Jxl-s/vanier-robotics-2024-home): A 3D experience featuring interactions, which will be the home page for Vanier Robotics' 2024 website.

 ### Notable Projects
 - [**`IoT Dashboard`**](https://github.com/Jxl-s/iot-dashboard): A responsive and intuitive web application that allows users to monitor and control IoT devices, made without a web framework.